Butterski/stronka/README.md

 # Stronka

-Its my website that i intend to use as cv.
+Its my website that i intend to use as portfolio.

+`plz dont look at code`

 ## Installation